 Caring for Wild Ginger

+Caring for wild ginger requires full to partial shade, as the plant will burn in full sun.
+Wild ginger prefers acidic, humus-rich, well-drained yet moist soil for lush plants.
+Ginger plants in the wild spread via rhizomes and can be easily divided in the early spring by slicing through the surface growing rhizomes.
+Wild ginger may also be propagated by seed, although patience is definitely a virtue here as the wild ginger plant takes two years to germinate!
 Grow wild ginger plant under trees and in front of taller plants in shaded areas to create a low maintenance, naturalistic landscape.
 One issue that might arise from these generally moist areas of the garden is damage to plants as the result of snails or slugs, especially in the early spring.
 The signs of damage on wild ginger plants will be big, irregular holes in foliage and slimy mucus trails.
 To battle against this prominent damage, remove mulch and leaf detritus near the plants and spread diatomaceous earth around the plants.
 If you aren't squeamish, look for slugs a few hours after dark using a flashlight and remove them by hand picking or create a trap of shallow, beer-filled containers placed in a hole in the soil with the rim level to the soil.

 Varieties of Wild Ginger Plant